oshibka404/3sq.ozorn.in/_posts/2021-04-08-three-colored-squares-ep1.md

 ---

-Five tracks carrying five different feelings: anxiety, happiness, enthusiasm, courage, pacification.
+I've released my debut EP.
+Unsurprisingly, I've called it [EP1](/ep1).
+It is a 17-minute journey through five different feelings: from anxiety through happiness to pacification.

+MIDI version is coming soon.